BenediktEyjolfsson/rocketblaster/README.md

 # RocketBlaster
 Rocket Blaster is a Phaser game engine

-The Live game can be seen [here] (https://benedikteyjolfsson.github.io/rocketblaster/).
+The Live game can be seen [here](https://benedikteyjolfsson.github.io/rocketblaster/).